 “The whole design of the gospel is to lead us, onward and upward to greater achievement, even, eventually, to godhood.
 This great possibility was enunciated by the Prophet Joseph Smith in the King Follett sermon and emphasized by President Lorenzo Snow.
 It is this grand and incomparable concept: As God now is, man may become!”

 Teachings of Gordon B. Hinckley, p.
 179;

-But as we are discussing truth and honesty let me provide one of his gems:
+I have never been a fan of Boyd Packer; to me he was a hateful little man full of inane pronouncements, but as we are discussing truth and honesty among the ‘brethren,’ let me provide one of his gems: